-Standard Configuration
+Standard HTS Configuration

-In a standard configuration, Ethernet ports 1 through 4 and the built-in WAP provide high-speed Internet access with no user logins or controls.
-Internet access is unrestricted.
+In a Standard HTS configuration, Ethernet port 1 provides unlimited Internet access with no user logins or controls.
+Ports 2 through 4 and the built-in WAP require a user login and provide high-speed Internet access.
 This is the default configuration.
 Follow these additional steps to configure the network.

 - a.
-To enable the ICM's WAP for wireless access, follow the steps in "ICM Wireless Settings" on page 31. - b.
-Connect the customer's computers and/or other network devices to the ICM (see Figure 54).
+To enable the ICM's WAP for wireless access, follow the steps in "ICM Wireless Settings" on page 37. - b.
+Connect the customer's computers and/or other network devices to the ICM.
+Make sure you connect to the port(s) that correspond to the desired Internet connection path(s): Unlimited or High-speed (see Figure 65).
 You might wish to add an external WAP (or Wi-Fi router configured for bridge mode) to supplement Wi-Fi access. - c.
-Make sure all computers are configured for DHCP addressing (see page 44).
+Make sure all computers are configured for DHCP addressing (see page 51).
 Devices connected to the ICM (via Ethernet cables or Wi-Fi) will receive IP addresses from the ICM via DHCP.
-The ICM serves as a router.
+The ICM serves as a router. - d.
+Inform the customer that they need to set up user names and passwords and allocate data for each High-speed LAN user at the mini-VSAT Manager (www.mykvh.com).

-NOTE: By default, the High-speed LAN has a gateway of 192.168.5.1 and assigns IP addresses in the 192.168.6.50-150 range.
-If this configuration conflicts with an existing onboard network, you may change the settings at the TracPhone V3-HTS web interface (go to Settings > Network Settings).
+NOTE: By default, the High-speed LAN has a gateway of 192.168.6.1 and assigns IP addresses in the 192.168.6.50-150 range.
+If this configuration conflicts with an existing onboard network, you may change the settings at the TracPhone V7-HTS web interface (go to Settings > Network Settings).
+The Unlimited LAN (gateway 192.168.5.1) cannot be changed at the web interface.
+If it conflicts with an existing network, please contact KVH Technical Support for assistance.

-Figure 53: Standard Configuration
+Figure 64: Standard HTS Configuration

-Figure 54: Standard Configuration Wiring Example
+Figure 65: Standard HTS Configuration Wiring Example

-Static IP Configuration
+Static IP HTS Configuration

-In a static IP configuration, Ethernet ports 1 through 3 and the built-in WAP provide high-speed Internet access with no user logins or controls.
-Internet access is unrestricted.
+In a Static IP HTS configuration, Ethernet port 1 provides unlimited Internet access with no user logins or controls.
+Ports 2 and 3 and the built-in WAP require a user login and provide high-speed Internet access.
 Port 4 is reserved for an optional KVH service, such as Global Static IP.